 "My LE-150 Extreme has performed very well for the last three years.
 My turbine performs at higher output than 150 watts, it goes up to 200 at very high wind speeds.
 I like the vertical access turbine because the stresses on it are much less than a propeller especially if wind directions change quickly which they do here."

 Derek Blacklock, Orkney in Scotland

-Connecting to the electricity grid was not an affordable option for Derek Blacklock living on the Island of Orkney, off the west coast of Scotland.
+Connecting to the electricity grid was not an affordable option for Derek Blacklock living on the Island of Orkney, north of mainland Scotland.
 Instead of spending £12,000 to connect to the grid, Derek choose the renewable energy path where the cost was 25% of what it would otherwise have been.

 Living off-grid doesn’t mean giving up all of today’s luxuries.
 Derek selected the LE-v150 Extreme, a 150W vertical axis wind turbine, and two 190W solar panels to provide him with the electricity he needs.
 Cooking and hot water is provided by LPG and his 5kW Villager wood burning stove means that despite being in one of the windiest parts of the UK, winter nights in are cosy and warm.